 With the exception of a few Greek plays, we will be doing primarily modern (at least post-Renaissance) literature in the western tradition, and indeed, primarily things written originally in English — with a few excursions into areas that seem too important to ignore — some of which are also specially noted as relevant in the College Board's AP materials.
 (The Russian novel is high on their list, for example.
 Goethe is not, but I can't see dispensing with him.)

-I also need to make explicit the fact that until the College Board recognizes this course, I cannot claim that it is an AP course as such.
-Their approval process has proven to be slow and painstaking, and not always entirely comprehensible.
-They've been known to reject curricula that they have themselves offered as examples; some of the features currently part of the course would have to be abandoned to make room for other things (less useful, in my opinion) they insist on seeing.
-I make no promise as to whether they will ultimately approve this or not, but I think I can claim that a student who works through the course attentively will be in a position to take and do well on the AP exam.
+I also need to make explicit the fact that I cannot formally claim that this is an AP course as such.
+I am no longer seeking the College Board’s approval for the curriculum.
+Their process has proven slow, arbitrary, and ultimately incomprehensible: they’ve been known to reject curricula that they have themselves offered as examples; some of the features currently part of the course would have to be abandoned to make room for other things (less useful, in my opinion) they insist on seeing.
+I’m not disposed to dumb the course down merely to fit their standards.
+Based on previous classes’ performance over the last twenty years, I can claim that a student who works through the course attentively will be in a position to take and do well on the AP exam.

 Enrollment in Senior English is by instructor permission only.
 Usually, an established track record in other of our English classes will be my grounds for making such a determination; I am willing to consider making exceptions for students from other backgrounds, based on correspondence and demonstrated ability to do the work.
 In general, though, I expect a student to have completed both English Literature and American Literature (or their equivalents) before coming to Senior English, and while I do not suffer from the "not made here" syndrome that insists that only our own products have any value, I will insist on some particular evidence that the relevant ground has been covered.
 The broad historical perspective that comes from marching through the other courses is fundamental to this one, and is not something we can supply on the fly.